-The Office of Recovery and Resiliency has identified several potential funding opportunities to assist with Kincade Fire recovery, including:
+Several funding opportunities are available to assist with Kincade Fire recovery, including:

-- A. Clean Water Act (CWA) 319(H) emergency funding: Sonoma Resource Conservation District (RCD) is applying for CWA 319(H) emergency funding for purchase of best management practice (BMP) materials that would be placed by non-governmental organization (NGO) partners in burn areas.
+- A. Clean Water Act (CWA) 319(H) emergency funding: Sonoma Resource Conservation District (RCD) has received \$350,000 in CWA 319(H) emergency funding for purchase of best management practice (BMP) materials that would be placed by nongovernmental organization (NGO) partners in burn areas.
 These materials would also be used to replace previously placed materials in burn zones.
-Funding must be utilized before Summer 2020, which means that any BMP materials purchased must also be placed by that date.
-Sonoma RCD has made a grant request of \$350,000 based on their capacity to meet the grant window and identified properties to serve. - B. Fire Management Assistance Grant (FMAG) Program: FMAG assistance is requested by a local or state fire agency while the fire is active with the declaration occurring within hours.
-FMAG is primarily for costs incurred during the fire event and will reimburse 75% of eligible costs, which includes overtime and contract labor, equipment, extraordinary EOC costs, and direct administrative costs, among others.
-ACTTC is gathering the necessary information for category B, Emergency Work, reimbursement.
-Mutual aid expenditures are already under review.
-The County recently held the recovery scoping meeting with CalOES to determine which programs will be funded through FMAG and what programs through CDAA.
-Preliminary figures will be developed in February 2020 but these won't be finalized until a later date. - C. California Disaster Assistance Act (CDAA) Program: The Kincade Fire was determined to be eligible for CDAA funding November 26, 2019.
+Funding must be utilized before Summer 2020, which means that any BMP materials purchased must also be placed by that date. - B. California Disaster Assistance Act (CDAA) Program: The Kincade Fire was determined to be eligible for CDAA funding November 26, 2019.
 CDAA funding is focused on repairing or restoring permanent structure damage.
 CDAA will reimburse 75% of eligible costs, including smoke damage, repairs to public facilities and some emergency response activities related to the disaster.
 ACTTC's preliminary estimate is that the County will receive \$7.5 million in CDAA assistance.
-The County recently held the recovery scoping meeting with CalOES to determine which programs will be funded through CDAA and what programs through FMAG.
-Preliminary figures will be developed in February 2020 but these won't be finalized until a later date.